You will be met at Yangon International airport and driven to your hotel; rest of the day at leisure.

 You will be met on arrival and driven to your hotel.

-We start the day climbing a pagoda to get a first impressive view over the whole temple complex here.
 An experienced guide will take you on a tour of the best known temples including Ananda, Dhammayangyi, Sulamani, and Thatbyinnyu.

 After lunch at a local restaurant we'll continue the tour by horse and cart with sunset drinks at Pyathagyi pagoda.

 Half day activity: Flavours of Bagan

 The last king of Bagan was famous for his enormous appetite and ordered that every meal should include 300 different dishes!
 For this morning's activity you will learn more about herbs and greens at the market in Myinkaba, visit home-based cottage industries where they make such produce as tamarind paste.
 Try the different flavours of typical Burmese ingredients in a local monastery and end the morning with a meal of some 30 dishes, perhaps not enough for a king, but fine for the rest of us.

 It means an early start but you'll get to see Bagan's temples in the sunrise light.
 The hot-air balloon is guided by gentle winds which never exceed 15 mph, allowing a serene and peaceful bird's-eye view of the ancient complex.

 Balloon flights usually last 45 minutes to one hour, depending on the wind.
 There will be a celebratory glass of champagne on landing.